tagohd/mono/Talk/Talk - Characters/(Talk) James Redawić.md

 [[James Redawić|Article]]
 # Open Issues

+# Closed Issues
 ## Why does James want the Artifacts?
 >[!tldr]
->Status: Pending approval
+>Status: Resolved
 >
->[question:: We've established why James can't get the Artifacts himself, but what does he intend to do when Luke brings them to him?]
-This might be easier to answer once we've figured out what the Artifacts do.
+>aq:: We've established why James can't get the Artifacts himself, but what does he intend to do when Luke brings them to him?
 >
->Maybe he needs the [[BFS 10000]] to be able to cast [[Wizard Divorce]].
+>He needs the [[BFS 10000]] to be able to cast [[Wizard Divorce]].
+And then he's going to kill AL and probably a bunch of other people, too.

-sudoMajor:: We've established why James can't get the Artifacts himself, but what does he intend to do when Luke brings them to him?
-#majorChange #unseenByLun

 Not "What does he tell Luke to convince him to get the Artifacts?"
 That's pretty easy. ("You need to get the Artifacts to defeat CURSED AL and save your friend.")
 But what's *his* goal here?
 What is he going to do when he gets them?